DWI’s Emotional Aspects

-How it feels to have a DWI is something critically important to understand for anyone dealing with a person who has been arrested for DWI, whether that be for a family member, employer, etc. The amount of people who get arrested for a DWI every year is akin to the amount of people who get diagnosed with cancer (approx. 1.4 million, although this number has been decreasing).
-By understanding what it feels like to be accused of a DWI with true respect and empathy, we help everyone.
+How it feels to have a DWI is something critically important to understand for anyone dealing with a person who has been arrested, whether that be for a family member, employer, etc. The amount arrests for a DWI every year is similar to the number of people diagnosed with cancer (approx. 1.4 million, although this number has been decreasing).
+A Top DWI Lawyer helps everyone by understanding what a DWI arrest feels like with true respect and empathy.

-2. Recovery.
-When people have a heart attack, most don’t see it coming.
-They suddenly find themselves in trauma and if lucky, at some point recovery.
-The same thing applies for a DWI.
-Ask anyone who has ever received a DWI if they predicted getting arrested.
-They will tell you no. We don’t punish people before crimes occur.
-Much like an athlete who has surgery and returns to play, it our job as a caring society to ensure that those accused of DWI become productive again.
 I would advise anyone who has a DWI charge to immediately seek a substance abuse evaluation and complete the recommended courses.
 It is important to take productive measures.
 Simple steps such as talking to a grief counselor or attending AA meetings are steps forward in a positive direction.
 It is important to stay focused on improving the circumstances.
 Recovery requires time, resources and commitment.
-Hiring a lawyer is a good first step in the recovery process from a DWI, but it is not the only step.
+Hiring a Top DWI Lawyer is a good first step in the recovery process from a DWI, but it is not the only step.

-3. Be realistic.
 No patient wants to hear their doctor tell them that their initial lab test results were wrong.
 Figuring out the facts, technical issues, strategy and options takes time.
-It is simply not possible to walk into a lawyer’s office and expect to know exactly what will happen at an initial consultation.
-Hiring a lawyer is a good move but just the first step.
+It is simply not possible to walk into a DWI Lawyer’s office and expect to know exactly what will happen at an initial consultation.
+Hiring a Top DWI Lawyer is a good move, but it is just the first step.
 It is vitally important to be stay focused on daily life: one’s job, one’s family, moving towards one’s goals.
 Keeping an optimistic attitude and following the advice of one’s lawyer is critical step towards recovering from a DWI.

 Personal note: I have been representing citizens accused of DWI for 23 years.
-I consider it a great privilege to help people as they are going through one of the most challenging times of their lives.
+It is a great privilege to help people as they are going through one of the most challenging times of their lives.
 I think it is critical to address not just the legal issues, but to do everything I can to personally counsel, support and encourage my clients.
 I am inspired by the employers, friends, family members and who do the same.
 If you are going through a DWI, hang in there!
 It will get better and you will be OK!
 Stay strong! – Mimi Coffey